Performance Review Process

 Add Volatility Box-specific metrics: average conviction of all trades was 79, percentage WITH trend was 72%, Daily vs Hourly model split was 65% Daily / 35% Hourly, and signal type breakdown was 45% FP, 28% TC, 18% TR, 9% ME.

-Identify top performers across categories: best symbol was MSFT with 8 trades, 75% win rate, and +$1,240 profit; best model was Daily Conservative with 24 trades, 71% win rate, and +$3,180 profit; best signal type was FP with 18 trades, 67% win rate, and +$2,240 profit.
+Identify top performers across categories: best symbol was MSFT with 8 trades, a win rate of Track, and Track profit; best model was Daily Conservative with 24 trades, a win rate of Track, and Track profit; best signal type was FP with 18 trades, a win rate of Track, and Track profit.

-Identify underperformers: worst symbol was TSLA with 10 trades, 20% win rate, and -$920 loss showing VB struggles with this symbol; worst model was Hourly Aggressive with 14 trades, 43% win rate, and -$280 loss; worst time was 11:00 AM-2:00 PM with 8 trades, 25% win rate, and -$420 loss.
+Identify underperformers: worst symbol was TSLA with 10 trades, a win rate of Track, and Track loss; worst model was Hourly Aggressive with 14 trades, a win rate of Track, and Track loss; worst time was 11:00 AM-2:00 PM with 8 trades, a win rate of Track, and Track loss.

 Key Learnings Documentation